 India is home to 11 million street children.
-Some are orphans, others run away from abuse, neglect, or arranged child marriages.
+Some are orphans, some run away from abuse, neglect, or arranged child marriages, others are simply young and misguided.
 They run to big cities like Delhi and Mumbai, dreaming of a better life.
 The reality is never what they had hoped.

 Sorting fact from fiction